The Problem With Research

 - Try eating your breakfast earlier in the evening, if possible.
 Don’t snack at nighttime.

-Regardless of what you may hear in the media, research clearly proves that breakfast is important for your health.
+Regardless of what you may hear in the media, research proves that breakfast is vital for good health.
 Just don’t set the tone for your day with a sugar-laden pop-tart!
-You’re worth so much more…
+You’re worth so much more.

 Adolphus K, Lawton CL, Champ CL, Dye L. The effects of breakfast and breakfast composition on cognition in children and adolescents: A systematic review.
 Adv Nutr.
 2016 May 16;7(3):590S-612S. doi: 10.3945/an.115.010256.
 PMID: 27184287; PMCID: PMC4863264.

 Betts JA, Chowdhury EA, Gonzalez JT, Richardson JD, Tsintzas K, Thompson D. Is breakfast the most important meal of the day?
 Proc Nutr Soc.
 2016 Nov;75(4):464-474. doi: 10.1017/S0029665116000318.
 Epub 2016 Jun 13.
 PMID: 27292940.